Reel Fishin' Charters

 Icy Sheepshead success in Homosassa!

-10 redfish, sheepshead, black drum caught in Gulf Shores
+6 grey triggerfish caught in Gulf Shores

-Six fish caught in Gulf Shores
+10 Spanish Mackerel fish in the Gulf Shores

 Nine king mackerel and spanish mackerel caught while fishing in AL